Strategies for Lowering Systolic Blood Pressure

 Lifestyle modifications are foundational steps in the journey towards lowering systolic blood pressure, offering a natural and effective way to enhance heart health and overall well-being.

 • Dietary changes: Adopting heart-healthy eating habits can significantly reduce systolic blood pressure.
-The DASH (Dietary Approaches to Stop Hypertension) diet emphasizes fruits, vegetables, whole grains, and lean proteins while limiting salt, red meat, and added sugars.
+The DASH (Dietary Approaches to Stop Hypertension) diet emphasises fruits, vegetables, whole grains, and lean proteins while limiting salt, red meat, and added sugars.
 Reducing sodium intake alone could decrease systolic pressure by 5 to 6 mmHg, although this is highly individual and many factors are in play.

 • Regular physical activity: Engaging in moderate to vigorous exercise for at least 150 minutes per week can lower systolic blood pressure by an average of 5 to 8 mmHg.
 Activities like brisk walking, cycling, swimming, and strength training not only reduce pressure but also strengthen the heart and improve arterial health.